• Skip to primary navigation

 Instructions

 • Baked potatoes really bring out the flavor for this casserole!
 To bake the sweet potatoes preheat the oven to 375 degrees.
-Grab your sweet potatoes and pierce them with a fork a few times.
+F Grab your sweet potatoes and pierce them with a fork a few times.
 Place the sweet potatoes on a cookie sheet and bake for 90 minutes.
 Remove from the oven.
 Hold the sweet potatoes with a potholder (they're hot) and the potato will pop right out of it's skin.
 Discard the skin.
 Use a potato masher or hand mixer to mash the sweet potatoes.

 • In a large bowl mix sweet potatoes, sugar, egg, salt, butter, evaporated milk, vanilla, cinnamon, cloves and nutmeg.

 • Spray 6 mini casserole dishes with nonstick spray.
 Pour sweet potato mixture into each dish, about 3/4 of the way filled.
+(Note: the mini casserole dishes I use are 6 ounces)

 • In a small bowl mix brown sugar and flour.
 Add room temperature butter and mix until you have a crumbly topping.
 Add pecans and stir.
 Sprinkle this mixture on top each of each sweet potato casserole.